 Also Read: How to Export a PostgreSQL Table to a CSV File

-Method 2: Connect MySQL to PostgreSQL with Foreign Data Wrapper
+Method 2: Using Foreign Data Wrapper

 MySQL to PostgreSQL - connect using Foreign Data Wrapper